mafuth/php-CLI/README.md

 # handlers folder
 This is where cli generates handle files

-# plugins folder
-This is where cli installs all plugins

 # veiws folder
 This is where you put you php code files that generate veiws on the front end